semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 ### Animation

-Progress to a value is always animated with `ease-in`.
+Progress value is always animated with `ease-in`.

 @## Use in UX/UI

-### When and why it should be used
+### When to use ProgressBar

 - If you need to visualize a long process and it doesn't block working with data.
 - When you need to visualize a short process, but it is important to show how much is left until the end of the process. _For example, uploading multiple files._
 - If the process is long and blocks working with data, but it is necessary to let the user know when this process will end.

-> 💡 Sometimes you can use an animation without the green bar instead of the progress bar when launching the tool.
-This can be done when you don't know how long the collection will take.
-Or in this case, you can make a fake progress bar which will create the illusion of the user approaching the end of the process.
+> 💡 Sometimes you can use an animation without the green bar instead of the progress bar when launching the product.
+This can be done when you don't know how long the data collection will take.
+Or make a fake progress bar which will create the illusion of the user approaching the end of the process.

-### Fixed progress bar
+### Pinned ProgressBar

-When scrolling, the progress bar can be fixed at the upper margin.
-In this case, it is fixed above all components, including filters, table headers, etc.
+When scrolling, the progress bar can be pinned.
+In this case, pin it above all components, including filters, table headers, etc.

 ![progressbar sticky](static/progressbar-sticky.png)

-### Don't use it
+### Don't use ProgressBar

-- if you need to show some short action (no more than 5 seconds), it is better to use [Spin](/components/spin/);
+- If you need to show some short action (no more than 5 seconds).
+It is better to use [Spin](/components/spin/) in this case.
-- to display steps (for example, when filling out a form).
+- To display steps (for example, when filling out a form).

 ### Operation algorithm and time

 - If the download process is too long and we know about it in advance, the progress shall be visualized immediately.
 - If the exact or approximate loading time is not known, wait for 3 seconds and display the fake progress.
 - In cases when loading is very fast, set the minimum time for displaying the progress bar – 3 seconds.
-This is necessary to avoid "blinking" by the progress bar and the interface.
+This is necessary to avoid "blinking" of the interface.

-> 💡 This component is one of the components that displays the loading and response to user actions in the interface.
+> 💡 This component is one of the components that displays response to user actions in the interface.
 For general recommendations for such components, see [Loading patterns](/patterns/loading-states/).

 @page progress-bar-api
 @page progress-bar-code